Pentland to Portobello Route

 The project will help disadvantaged communities, including the bottom 5% of SIMD, giving increased access to greenspace and enabling them to enjoy nature on their doorstep.
 It will also encourage people to improve their health and well-being through physical activity and enjoying nature.
 Future delivery of the route will provide the opportunity for local communities to be involved in the looking after of their local environment through volunteering and community action that will generate greater local and civic pride.

-The proposals will also help foster economic development and help spread the benefits of tourism beyond Edinburgh’s city centre.
+The route will also help foster economic development and help spread the benefits of tourism beyond Edinburgh’s city centre.
 Cycling is one of the fastest growing leisure pursuits and the south of Scotland has seen huge benefits from cycling.
 The proposals will be enhanced through the development of promotional material for a range of historic features and attractions in the south of the city, with the intention being to help link up with existing facilities to encourage visitors.
-The Friends of Burdiehouse Burn has worked in partnership with the historic Gilmerton Cove and is participating for the first time in this year’s ‘Doors Open Day’ on the 28th of September when a local history walk will take place in the park.
+The Friends of Burdiehouse Burn has worked in partnership with the historic Gilmerton Cove to help raise awareness of the heritage in the area.

 At the centre of the proposed pathway is Edinburgh Royal Infirmary and the Edinburgh BioQuarter.
 The proposals will create off road routes to work for the many thousands of people working in the largest concentration of employment in south east Edinburgh, which will help alleviate congestion and further improve health.

-In addition, the development of green corridors and improved biodiversity will help deliver an integrated habitat network across the region by joining up important nature reserve sites with green and blue habitats.
+Through funding from the Nature Restoration Fund, green infrastructure aims to create green corridors and improved biodiversity which will help deliver an integrated habitat network across the region by joining up important nature reserve sites with green and blue habitats.
 Burdiehouse Burn Valley Park is a local nature reserve, as are the nearby Straiton Pond and Hermitage of Braid and Blackford Hill.
-The proposals will help link these important sites as well as the Pentland Hills themselves of course
+The route will help link these important sites as well as the Pentland Hills themselves of course.

 It’s exciting to help launch the Pentland to Portobello Active Travel Project, and its vision of an accessible active travel link for the south east of Edinburgh.
 This study reflects the Council’s aims to encourage cycling and walking as enjoyable and healthy modes of transport by providing safe, welcoming routes, connecting new and existing developments Councillor Lesley Macinnes, Transport & Environment Convenor of the City of Edinburgh Council